Celebrity news, beauty, fashion advice, and fascinating features, delivered straight to your inbox!

 A solid skin routine contains a few essentials: A great cleanser, a hydrating moisturizer, and, of course, a sunscreen.
 Those are the basics.
-The bare bones.
 The fundamentals, if you will.
-But then—then there’s the always-expanding world of the best face serums.
+Then there’s the always-expanding world of the best face serums.
 The pool of products that can actually take your skin to the next level, address your concerns, and elevate your entire routine.
 “Serums absorb into the skin quickly and deeply and are able to effectively deliver active ingredients to the skin,” explains board-certified dermatologist Dr. Hadley King.
 “The active ingredients contained in a serum are concentrated and the thin viscosity of the serum allows for skin penetration of optimum effectiveness in a shorter amount of time.”

 Now, the active ingredients are going to vary—extensively.
 Some serums will be focused on hydration with hyaluronic acid, peptides, and ceramides at the forefront.
 Others will be laser-focused on specific skin concerns.
 Think: salicylic acid for acne; niacinamide for skin tone; vitamin C serums for an antioxidant boost.
 Even though serums can be game-changing, they can also be confusing.
 Which one is the best?
 How many should I use?
 Which one goes on first?
-To clear up any confusion and find out which serums reign supreme, keep scrolling to find the 35 best face serums, from brightening serums to antioxidant serums and everything in between, broken down by your specific skin concerns.
-Most of these have been hand-picked, tested, and approved by our team of editors, so consider these the best of the best.

 - The Best Vitamin C Face Serum: Skinceuticals CE Ferulic